syhpoon/xyzcmd/doc/user/fs_rules.rst

 An argument is specified as ``[+]dddd``.
 Where ``dddd`` is an octal number.
 If number is preceeded by '+' this will match objects with any of mode bits set.
-Otherwise it will match only files with exactly the same mode as given.
+Otherwise it will match only objects with exactly the same mode as given.

 Examples::